Aglais io

-Aglais io, the European peacock, more commonly known simply as the peacock butterfly, is a colourful butterfly, found in Europe and temperate Asia as far east as Japan.
-It was formerly classified as the only member of the genus Inachis (the name is derived from Greek mythology, meaning Io, the daughter of Inachus).
-It should not be confused or classified with the "American peacocks" in the genus Anartia; while belonging to the same family as the European peacock, Nymphalidae, the American peacocks are not close relatives of the Eurasian species.
+Aglais io, the European peacock, or the peacock butterfly, is a colourful butterfly, found in Europe and temperate Asia as far east as Japan.
 The peacock butterfly is resident in much of its range, often wintering in buildings or trees.
 It therefore often appears quite early in spring.

 The peacock butterfly has figured in research in which the role of eyespots as an anti-predator mechanism has been investigated.
 The peacock is expanding its range and is not known to be threatened.